imbue-ai/self_supervised/README.md

 Training a ResNet-18 for 320 epochs on STL-10 achieves 82% linear classification accuracy on the test set (1 fold of 5000).
 This used all default parameters.

- Training a ResNet-50 for 200 epochs on ImageNet achieves XX% linear classification accuracy on the test set.
+ Training a ResNet-50 for 200 epochs on ImageNet achieves 65.6% linear classification accuracy on the test set.
  This used 8 gpus with `ddp` and parameters:

  ```python
 params = MoCoMethodParams(